tam-lam/lazy-mac/README.md

 # lazy-mac
 A simple script to break the procrastination loop 🥊.
-Use the script to set a countdown timer and Mac will turn screen off 💻 or quit all applications ⭕️ or shutdown completely ❌ after timer runs out regradless of what you are doing.
+Use the script to set a countdown timer and Mac will turn screen off 💻 or quit all applications ⭕️ or shutdown completely ❌ after time runs out regradless of what you are doing.
 ## Usage
 After installation, type `lazy-mac` commands in terminal as follow: